dzintars/dzintars/content/posts/how-to-integrate-google-analytics-into-hugo-papermod-theme.md

 Basically that's it.

-This partial will be automatically included in the every Hugo page.
+This partial ~will be~ should be automatically included in the every Hugo page.
 And after your first visit to the page, you will see the first visitor stats on your GA dashboard.
 If it doesn't work immediately, then something is wrong.
+Might be that Hugo upstream changed how it works.
+Check the [Hugo Docs](https://gohugo.io/templates/embedded/#google-analytics).

 Use GitHub search to find setup examples.
 For example use this search query `path:_internal/google_analytics.html`.

+## AdBlockers

+If you don't see any local (your own) activity on GA dashboard right away, make sure you exclude your Hugo site from your adblocker.
+Or disable it for your site.

 ## Ethics